 The market is going to need big volume to come in so we can see this price action really move.
 Well, how much volume do we need for AMC to squeeze?

 Trey’s Trades has mentioned the perfect squeeze setup will require the volume to sit around 600 million plus.
-Some DD has shown a squeeze will most likely occur in the billion volume mark.
+Some DD on Reddit has shown a squeeze will most likely occur in the billion volume mark.

 Low volume = consolidation

 We’ve been seeing this with AMC until now.
 The stock has held up really well consolidating in the $40-$50.
-This level of support is indicating investors are mainly buying and holding their positions.
+This level of support is indicating investors are mainly holding their positions.
 Retail investors will need to continue to add to their positions and project bullish sentiment if they want to see the price action continue to move up.

-Is consolidation bad?
+Is consolidation in a stock bad?

 Shorts still need to cover their positions